 - Binary.
 Yea or nay.
 We had a party for your birthday.
 True or False.
 An occurrence which can be checked and validated.

-- Blended.
+- Composite.
 Does true or false cover the many meanings of the statement?
 It helped the Iraqis that we disposed Saddam.
 It’s a historical circumstance, but Iraqis are not a monolithic people.
 For the Shias who weren’t killed, maybe yes.
 For the Sunnis who weren’t killed, mostly not.

-- Blended.
+- Composite.
 There are multiple factors to the situation’s occasion.
 You are a good student.
 Are you currently hungover from a campus open house?
 Does the scope of the statement include all subjects or only those that interest you?
 The statement may be a true fact only when additional qualifications are granted.
 Such as, You are a good student, whenever you are not hungover and only in subjects you care about.

 When people apply their personal value system to a fact, the result is an evaluation, not a fact.

 - It’s good we went to war in Iraq.

 One’s evaluation may depend on multiple assumptions, facts (simple and composite) and overarching worldview.

 Closely related to an evaluation is an explanation.
 The distinction is that an explanation involves an assessment of the fact based on understanding rather than on personal values.
 Often, an evaluation supports the explanation.

 - The Middle East exploded because we left Iraq too quickly.

 If a person considers what he/she knows about the Middle East and the Iraq War and comes to this conclusion, he/she has formed an explanation.